-A.P.C. is a brand in demand, with their collaborations being lusted after and core lines coveted since their launch.
-Seen splashed across street style blogs after each fashion week, A.P.C. is loved by Hypebeast’s and scandi minimalists alike, always stood with a foot in both the trending and the timeless.
+A.P.C. is the brand in demand, with its collaborations and core lines coveted since its launch.
+Seen splashed across street style blogs after each fashion week, A.P.C. is loved by Hypebeast and scandi minimalists alike.
+Standing with a foot in both trending and timeless.

 Known for their high-quality basics and anticipated collaborations, A.P.C. remains one of our most beloved brands.
-Helping you believe the hype, here’s the need to know about A.P.C.
+To help you believe the hype, here’s the need to know about A.P.C.

 #1 What does A.P.C. stand for?

 A.P.C stands for Atelier de Production et de Création, summarising the brand’s ethos perfectly.
 Focused on quality and made with an artistic vision, the brand sees production and creation as an art, being as much a part of the creative process as designing.

 The brand was started in Paris 1987 by Tunisian-French designer Jean Touitou.
 After stumbling into an entry-level fashion job by accident, Touitou found himself working for Kenzo founder Takada Kenzo, introduce him to Japanese design and influence.
 When he began his own collections, at first his labels simply read HIVER or ETE, rejecting branding for a focus on the seasons and functionality, gaining a unisex following of his initial collections.